maxmoehl/calc/README.md

 }
 ```

 The `Eval` function is used to evaluate the macro.
-Since the parameters are `types.Operation`s
+Since the parameters are `types.Node`s
 you first have to evaluate all parameters and use the results to do your own calculation.
 If
 any errors occur while evaluating the parameters it is recommended to return `math.NaN()` and
 the encountered error without modifying the error or returning your own.